Do I need an architect or professional engineer on my project?

 1) The size of the project in square feet.

 2) The occupancy classification of the project as defined in the state building code.

-3) The occupant load of the project as calculated in the state building code.
+3) The occupant load of the project is calculated in the state building code.

-Nebraska state law requires that any building that will exceed the square footages defined in the Act and Board rules must be designed by an architect and/or professional engineer.
+Nebraska state law requires that any structure that will exceed the square footages defined in the E&A Regulation Act and Board Rules must be designed by an architect and/or professional engineer.
 What follows is a summary of the square footage definitions.
 Occupancy definitions and examples are taken from the State Building Code (The State Building Code references the International Building Code (IBC), International Residential Code (IRC), and International Existing Building Code, 2012 editions).
-Other local requirements may also apply.
+Other local city and county requirements may also apply.
 There are numerous exceptions and additions not included in this summary.
 We encourage you to talk with an architect or professional engineer and consult with your local building officials and inspectors to make sure your project meets all state and local requirements.

 Residential Structures (R)

 International Building Code Classification Group Residential (R-3) – Less than 10,000 sq. ft. structures

 All residential structures 10,000 sq. ft. or larger must be designed by an architect and/or professional engineer.
 This includes:

 - Multiple-unit residences with four or fewer units

 - Congregate living facilities for 16 or fewer persons

 - Adult or childcare facilities for five or fewer persons